ooici/ion-integration/README.txt

 *) Using the Python profiler

  To use the python profiler pass in the --profiler argument to the itv script.
-This will run the profiler and save the output from each container process as a [service]_prof_output.prof file.
+This will run the profiler and save the output from each container process as a [service].prof file.
 Afterwards you can examine the profiling information using Python's pstats module.

 Here is an example on using the